Got off Again?

 Like and Share This:

 Peace.
 Love.
-Go forth and Step out.
+Go Forth and Fulfill Your Promise.

 Back to Daily Bread?